facundoolano/rpg-cli/README.md

         item:{}
         0g

 When running without parameters, as above, the hero status is printed (health points, accumulated experience, etc.).
-If you pass in a path as parameter, that will instruct the hero to move:
+If you use the `cd` with a path as parameter, it will instruct the hero to move:

     ~ $ rpg cd dev/
     ~/dev $ rpg